Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Abstract

 \section{Abstract}

 The proximal Galerkin finite element method is a high-order, low iteration complexity, nonlinear numerical method that preserves the geometric and algebraic structure of pointwise bound constraints in infinite-dimensional function spaces.
-This paper introduces the proximal Galerkin method and applies it to solve free boundary problems, enforce discrete maximum principles, and develop a scalable, mesh-independent algorithm for optimal design problems with pointwise bound constraints.
-This paper also provides a derivation of the latent variable proximal point (LVPP) algorithm, an unconditionally stable alternative to the interior point method.
-LVPP is an infinite-dimensional optimization algorithm that may be viewed as having an adaptive barrier function that is updated with a new informative prior at each (outer loop) optimization iteration.
-One of its main benefits is witnessed when analyzing the classical obstacle problem.
-Therein, we find that the original variational \emph{inequality} can be replaced by a sequence of second-order partial differential \emph{equations} (PDEs) that are readily discretized and solved with, \textit{e.g.}, high-order finite elements.
-Throughout this work, we arrive at several unexpected contributions that may be of independent interest.
+This paper introduces the proximal Galerkin method and applies it to solve free boundary problems, enforce discrete maximum principles, and develop a scalable, mesh-independent algorithm for optimal design with pointwise bound constraints.
+This paper also introduces the latent variable proximal point (LVPP) algorithm, from which the proximal Galerkin method derives.

+When analyzing the classical obstacle problem, we discover that the underlying variational \emph{inequality} can be replaced by a sequence of second-order partial differential \emph{equations} (PDEs) that are readily discretized and solved with, \textit{e.g.}, the proximal Galerkin method.
+Throughout this work, we arrive at several contributions that may be of independent interest.
 These include (1) a semilinear PDE we refer to as the \emph{entropic Poisson equation}; (2) an algebraic/geometric connection between high-order positivity-preserving discretizations and certain infinite-dimensional Lie groups; and (3) a gradient-based, bound-preserving algorithm for two-field, density-based topology optimization.
-The complete latent variable proximal Galerkin methodology combines ideas from nonlinear programming, functional analysis, tropical algebra, and differential geometry and can potentially lead to new synergies among these areas as well as within variational and numerical analysis.
-This work is accompanied by open-source implementations of our methods to facilitate reproduction and broader adoption.
+The complete proximal Galerkin methodology combines ideas from nonlinear programming, functional analysis, tropical algebra, and differential geometry and can potentially lead to new synergies among these areas as well as within variational and numerical analysis.
+Open-source implementations of our methods accompany this work to facilitate reproduction and broader adoption.